 Combined with the reputational risks on both sides, most businesses want to avoid disputes wherever possible and resolve them efficiently when they arise.

 Often seen as a “pay now, argue later” process, adjudication is normally used to resolve construction disputes, as the parties to a construction contract cannot contract out of it.

 Adjudication generally takes 28 days – although this can be extended with the process kick-started by one party serving a notice.
 Usually, an adjudicator can’t award costs unless the parties have otherwise agreed.
 Crucially, adjudication awards are enforced by the courts.

 Adjudication is designed to safeguard cash flow for businesses by stopping one side from withholding payments from the other for long periods of time.
 However, the process is often used to finalise disputes with the vast majority of adjudicators’ decisions being unreservedly accepted by the parties.

 Arbitration is a private process but can be expensive.
 Unlike a judge, the arbitrator’s time is paid for by the parties involved, and there are limited grounds to appeal the final decision.
 The arbitrator also has the power to order costs.

-Arbitration is regularly used in commercial cross-border contracts as it enables the parties to agree a neutral venue.
+Arbitration is regularly used for disputes related to commercial cross-border contracts as it enables the parties to agree a neutral venue.

 Mediation is one of the most cost-effective methods of alternative dispute resolution.
 It involves a neutral, independent mediator.
 It is completely voluntary and conducted on a “without prejudice” basis.
 This means that the parties cannot refer to matters discussed during the mediation in any future litigation.